Bakuchiol was a much-loved and trendy ingredient in 2020 as an alternative to Retinol due to its antiaging and anti-acne properties.

-Bukachiol has anti-acne properties (anti-inflammatory and proliferative) but no studies has been conducted in patients with acne vulgaris using bukachiol alone.
+Bukachiol has anti-acne properties (anti-inflammatory and proliferative) but no studies have been conducted in patients with acne vulgaris using bakuchiol alone.

-A study published in the Journal of Clinical, Cosmetic and Investigative Dermatology conducted on 111 patients showed that the addition of bakuchiol, gingko biloba and mannitol to adapalene can improve the efficacy of adapalene (a prescription strength retinoid) in patients with acne vulgaris.
+A study published in the Journal of Clinical, Cosmetic and Investigative Dermatology conducted on 111 patients showed that the addition of bakuchiol, Ginkgo Biloba and mannitol to adapalene can improve the efficacy of adapalene (a prescription strength retinoid) in patients with acne vulgaris.

 This suggests that adding Bakuchiol to retinol preparations can perhaps enhance the efficacy of retinol owing to its antioxidant effects, but more research is required to strengthen the evidence.

 1. Chaudhuri, R. Bojanowski K (2014).
 Bakuchiol: A retinol-like functional compound revealed by gene expression profiling and clinically proven to have anti-aging effects.
 International Journal of Cosmetic Science.
 Published online 29 January 2014.
 DOI: https://doi.org/10.1111/ics.12117